Category: Museum of the Commons

 Italiano | English

-Institute of Radical Imagination (IRI) joins L’Internationale confederation in the project “Museum of the Commons”.
+Institute of Radical Imagination (IRI) joins L’Internationale confederation and presents the new project “Museum of the Commons”.
 The fourth European cooperative project led by L’Internationale, will be focusing on the themes of climate, translocal cooperation, and artistic strategies of healing and repair.

 As the confederation’s latest project, “Museum of the Commons” responds to current social and cultural emergencies, Russia’s war against Ukraine and the earthquake along Turkish border, both countries in which we have partners.